00sapo/better-morning/ai/DESIGN.md

 - **RSS Feed Collections**: Users can define multiple collections of RSS feeds.
 - **Configuration**: Each collection is configured using a TOML file.
+- **Smart Article Selection**: The `max_articles` setting per feed selects from only new articles (excluding previously processed ones), ensuring no duplicate processing.
 - **Content Extraction**: The system can extract content from the article's link, handling both HTML pages and PDF documents.
 - **Summarization**: Summaries are generated using an LLM of the user's choice, supported by `litellm`.
+- **Robust History Management**: Articles are only marked as "processed" in history after successful completion of the entire pipeline, preventing data loss on failures.
 - **Automation**: The process is automated using a GitHub Action.
 - **Output**: The final digest can be published as a GitHub release or sent via email.